-I must say that when my kids were little it was easy to plan their lunches and make sure it was very healthy.
+I must say that when my kids were little it was easy to plan their homeschool lunch and make sure it was very healthy.
 But, as they get older and we’re in a rush to do school and get out the door for practices and games, it’s gotten really hard.
 Especially since a lot of the time, they make their own lunch.
 So how does your lunch stack up to the French?
-Is there a way to do it or a version of it that would fit in a homeschool?
+Is there a way to do it, or a version of it that would fit in a homeschool?

-Here’s our lunch today:
+Here’s our homeschool lunch today:

-Oven baked chicken tenders (not the breaded kind, fresh)
+- Oven-baked chicken tenders (not the breaded kind, fresh)

-French fries (baked, not fried)
+- French fries (baked, not fried)

 What do you think?
 Are homeschool lunches better than school lunches?
 How do you think we stack up against the French?
 Have we succumbed to fast and easy over nutritious and yummy?
 How does your lunch measure up?
 I would love to hear your thoughts and feel free to share your lunch!